-The surprise success of the manga Love Hina, a story about a loser who through hard work, learns martial arts, becomes successful, slowly wins the women in his life, and finally gets to marry his first love.
+The surprise success of Love Hina, a manga about a loser who, through hard work, learns martial arts, becomes successful, slowly wins the women in his life, and finally gets to marry his first love.
 This gave rise to a ton of low-quality Harem Series where a loser meets several women who immediately fall in love with this loser for no clear reason.

 Originally, Double Team in the anime used the rapid afterimage trick, after Naruto became popular, now it works like Shadow Clone Jutsu.